Aura Router

 export const { GET, POST } = createRouter([getUsers, createUser], routerConfig)

-middlewares is an optional router config property used to register global middleware functions that run for every matched request.
+The use configuration property defines global middleware functions that run for every matched request.
 Global middlewares execute after route matching but before endpoint middlewares and the route handler.
-Add them to the router configuration as an array (middlewares) and type them as GlobalMiddleware.

 Global middlewares access the request via the context property.
 The context must be configured on the router to be accessible for global middlewares and endpoint middlewares.

-• Authentication / authorization
+• Authentication / Authorization

-• Logging and auditing
+• Logging and Auditing

-• Redirect rules
+• Redirect Rules

-• Request validation
+• Request Validation

-You register global middlewares by adding them to the middlewares array in the router configuration, typed as GlobalMiddleware.
+Register global middlewares by adding them to the middlewares array in the router configuration, typed as GlobalMiddleware.

 export type GlobalMiddleware = (